Neurodivergent Health

 Therapies

-Cognitive behavioural therapy (CBT)
+Cognitive Behavioural Therapy (CBT)

 NHS Link: Cognitive behavioural therapy (CBT)

 Dramatherapy is a wonderful form of psychotherapy led by qualified and clinically trained dramatherapists.
 It involves using drama and theatre-arts creative techniques like storytelling, role-playing, movement, and improvisation with the purpose of fostering therapeutic change, adaptation, or self-development.
-Some benifits for neurodivergent individuals can be to help explore their emotions, develop communication skills, and gain confidence.
+Some benefits for neurodivergent individuals can be to help explore their emotions, develop communication skills, and gain confidence.

-NHS Link: Drama Therapy
+NHS Link: Dramatherapy

 Mindfulness Therapy